Love your Vagina...especially during the perimenopause and in the post menopausal years

-Why bring up vaginas in relation to the menopause…well, vagina and bladder symptoms are very common, during any stage of the menopause...peri menopause or post menopause and can cause significant distress, yet often go unreported and untreated, with women either too embarrassed to seek medical help or simply not knowing what to look out for...knowing what is normal.
+Why bring up vaginas in relation to the menopause…well, vaginal and bladder symptoms can be very common during any stage of the menopause...during the perimenopause or in the post menopausal years and can cause significant discomfort.
+Unfortunately they often go unreported and untreated, with women either too embarrassed to seek medical help or simply just not knowing what to do about them, what to look out for or knowing what is normal.

-So, back to why we are as a nation so ridiculously prudish about our ‘nether regions', which then has a knock on effect when something goes wrong ‘down there’!
-See what I mean — so easy to lapse into this sort of terminology!
-Admit it how many of you have names for your vaginas…one friend referred to hers as ‘Fi Fi’ years ago, which had hilarious consequences when one of my sons decided his first car would be called Fi Fi — dissolving into a fit of giggles when he told me, he found it so amusing the car has remained as Fi Fi!
+Admit it how many of you have names for your vaginas…one friend referred to hers as ‘Fi Fi’ years ago, which had hilarious consequences when one of my sons decided his first car would be called Fi Fi — dissolving into a fit of giggles when he told me, he found it so amusing the car remained as Fi Fi!

 I will also never look at an orchid the same way again after a friend's 80 year old mother told us that orchids always remind her of vaginas!
 Sorry I digress...

-I often say we should give as much care and attention to our vaginas as we do our faces...I’m serious...how much does the female population spend on cleansers, toners and moisturisers and then there’s the time spent — unbelievable!
-I have a theory that what we can’t see we don’t worry about or pay attention to until something goes wrong...
+I often say we should give as much care and attention to our vaginas as we do our faces...I’m serious...how much do we spend on cleansers, toners and moisturisers and then there’s the time spent — unbelievable!
+I have a theory that what we can’t see we don’t worry about or pay attention to until something goes wrong.
+As with any health issue, prevention is better than firefighting so be prepared.

-Firstly check out your vagina — know what is normal for you — yes I am absolutely serious no-one else is going to take responsibility for your vagina or casually ask you over coffee how it is and there’s no point going on the internet they all look slightly different!
-So, make sure you check out the external vulval area look out for any discolouration of skin, lumps, swelling, anything which strikes you as not quite right and the only way you will get to know this is if you have a regular peak - at least once a week!
+Firstly check out your vulva (external genitals) — know what is normal for you — yes I am absolutely serious no-one else is going to take responsibility or casually ask you over coffee how it is and there’s no point going on the internet they all look different!
+Look out for any discolouration of skin, lumps, swelling, anything which strikes you as not quite right and the only way you will get to know this is if you have a regular peek - at least once a month!
 I know, I know, you are going to have to contort yourself into odd positions but grab a mirror and off you go!
 Plus don't forget about those pelvic floor exercises.
-See previous post : https://www.letstalkmenopause.co.uk/pelvic-floor-advice-lead-physiotherapist-jackie-montgomery/
+See previous post :

-Ok, so what could potentially start going on when you hit the peri menopause…I thought a list to refer to would be useful, but please don’t get alarmed always remember everyone experiences these potential symptoms in different ways and to differing degrees so…you might hardly ever notice anything but then there are women who unfortunately get the kitchen sink thrown at them and suffer extraordinarily severe symptoms.
+Ok, so what could potentially start going on when you hit the perimenopause…I thought a list to refer to would be useful, but please don’t get alarmed always remember everyone experiences these potential symptoms in different ways and to differing degrees so…you might hardly ever notice anything but then there are women who unfortunately get the kitchen sink thrown at them and experience extraordinarily severe symptoms.

 Potential symptoms